swapnilk30/java-developer-notes/06_CoreJava.md

 #

+### what will happen if we write final keyword with abstarct class?
+- If you declare a class abstract, to use it, you must extend it and if you declare a class final you cannot extend it,
+- since both contradict with each other you cannot declare a class both abstract and final if you do so a compile time error will be generated.

 ### What is public static void main(String[] args) ?
     public - this method is accessible from outside the class. static - No object is required to call the main method.